 “Scouting rises within you and inspires you to put forth your best.”- Juliette Gordon Low Riverbend helps scouts develop an active appreciation for nature through our many tailored programs.
 From badge programs to service days to overnights spent at our center, Riverbend offers plenty of options to help scouts along their path!

-Programs are geared toward helping Brownies have a positive experience in nature.
-Whether it's through making a s'more, learning recycling basics or catching a frog at our pond, Brownies will experience the delight of being outside!
+Programs are geared toward helping Daisies and Brownies have a positive experience in nature.
+Whether it's through making a s'more, learning recycling basics, or spying a frog at our pond, Brownies will experience the delight of being outside!

-Confidence-building through exploration is a part of being a Junior Girl Scout.
-Riverbend's badge programs will help Juniors develop their knowledge of the outdoors through wildlife study & identification, outdoor exploration and nature crafts.
+Confidence-building through exploration is a key part of being a Junior Girl Scout.
+Cadettes are growing as environmental and community leaders.
+Riverbend's badge programs will help Juniors develop their knowledge of the outdoors through wildlife study and identification, outdoor exploration, and nature crafts, and Cadettes sharpen their skills in outdoor leadership.

 Night Hike & Campfire Social